mirage/mirage-www/tmpl/blog/introducing-asn1.md

 As for security, there were two concerns we were aware of.
-There is a history of catastrophic [buffer overruns][windows-asn-vuln] in some ASN.1 implementations, but -- assuming our compiler and runtime system are correct -- we are immune to these as the buffer primitive we use (`Cstruct`) enforces bounds-checking.
+There is a history of catastrophic [buffer overruns][windows-asn-vuln] in some ASN.1 implementations, but -- assuming our compiler and runtime system are correct -- we are immune to these as we are subject to bounds-checking.
 And there are some documented [problems][oid-issues] with security of X.509 certificate verification due to overflows of numbers in ASN OID types, which we explicitly guard against.

-You can check our security status on our [issue tracker][].
+You can check our security status on our [issue tracker][tracker].

 [x509-asn-grammars]: https://github.com/mirleft/ocaml-x509/blob/6c96f11a2c7911ae0b308af9b328aee38f48b270/lib/asn_grammars.ml
 [polar-core-x509]: https://github.com/polarssl/polarssl/blob/b9e4e2c97a2e448090ff3fcc0f99b8f6dbc08897/library/x509_crt.c#L531